Jump to main content

 1 General description

-In the course of the globalization of markets and the associated increases in performance, the increasingly compact drivetrain requires the utilization of all available strength reserves.
-For this reason, the design of selected shaft–hub connections (SHC) with regard to fatigue, has been a major research focus at IKAT for decades.
-The behaviour under isolated loads (bending, torque) as well as combined dynamic loads is analysed and interpreted.
+As markets have become more globalised and performance has increased, the increasingly compact drivetrain requires the utilisation of all available strength reserves.
+For this reason, the fatigue-related design of selected shaft–hub connections (SHCs) has been a major research focus at IKAT for decades.
+The behaviour under isolated loads (bending and torque) and combined dynamic loads is analysed and interpreted.

 2 Focus of research

-The complex interaction between stress-based loading and additional wear mechanisms (e.g., fretting fatigue) makes experimental investigations of the transmission behaviour of SHC indispensable.
-These are accompanied by various simulation tools and ultimately serve to validate them.
-The investigations are carried out on coned and cylindrical press fit connections as well as keyed, knurled, and polygonal fits.
-The primary focus is on the fatigue (long-term) strength of SHC.
-Investigations are also conducted in the low cycle fatigue range.
+The complex interaction between stress-based loading and additional wear mechanisms (e.g. fretting fatigue) means that experimental investigation of SHC transmission behaviour is essential.
+These investigations are accompanied by various simulation tools and ultimately serve to validate them.
+Investigations are carried out on coned and cylindrical press-fit connections, as well as on keyed, knurled and polygonal fits.
+The primary focus is on the long-term fatigue strength of SHC.
+Investigations are also conducted in the low-cycle fatigue range.

 3 Tools